 Basically, almost all the tops and bottoms match for endless day and night variations.

 How about a bit of pizzazz?
 Roz says use TNTs with fab fabrics for quick evening wear!
-I like the look of the Ivory/ Gold Brocade with Seafoam Knit (sold out), but I’m not feelin’ this tee pattern, McCall’s 6963 (OOP?)
+I like the look of the Ivory/ Gold Brocade (sold out) with Seafoam Knit (sold out), but I’m not feelin’ this tee pattern, McCall’s 6963 (OOP?)
 It’s a Palmer Pletsch that they have you fit like a woven, but it’s got a tunic vibe when I follow their fitting and alteration directions.
 I think I’ll shorten the bodice and sleeves by cutting off the current hems, then slim down the top by taking in the side-seams an inch.
 The skirt is Kwik Sew 4137 (OOP), an elastic waistband circle skirt, with added pockets of course!
 A tip on the gold brocade: you can press it, but be gentle and press from the wrong side; I pressed from the right side, and the gold evaporated away – oops!
 I don’t know if you can see it in the photo, right along the seam line.